 The Discovery Coast Atlantic Forest Reserves consist of eight separate protected areas containing representative remnants of the Atlantic Forest (dense rain forest) and a type of coastal shrubland vegetation ("restingas") associated with the Atlantic Forest: three national parks, two federal biological reserves and three special reserves:

 Descobrimento National Park: is located in the municipality of Prado, Bahia and protects 22,693 ha (56,078 acres) of the Central Atlantic Forest Ecological Corridor.
 Its objective is to preserve a natural ecosystem of great ecological relevance and scenic beauty as well as to support scientific research, environmental education and interpretation, outdoor recreation and ecotourism.

 Monte Pascoal National Park: covers parts of the municipalities of Porto Seguro and Prado in the state of Bahia.
-It protects 22,332 ha (55,180 acres), of which 8,627 ha (21,320 acres) overlaps with the Barra Velha indigenous land.
-Its objectives are the preserving natural ecosystems of great ecological relevance and scenic beauty as well as to enable scientific research, environmental education, outdoor recreation and ecotourism.
+It protects 22,332 ha (55,180 acres), of which 8,627 ha (21,320 acres) overlap with the Barra Velha indigenous land.
+Its objectives are preserving natural ecosystems of great ecological relevance and scenic beauty as well as enabling scientific research, environmental education, outdoor recreation and ecotourism.

 Sooretama Biological Reserve: is located in the state of Espírito Santo and covers 27,858 ha (68,840 acres) of Atlantic Forest.
 Its purpose is to preserve the biota and other natural attributes without human interference.
 It is administered by the Chico Mendes Institute for Biodiversity Conservation.